validitylabs/mio-contracts/README.md

 2. Transfer ownership of MioToken contract to the owner's account by calling `mioTokenInstance.transferOwnership(ownerAddress)`.
 3. Mint tokens by calling `mioTokenInstance.mint(receiverAddress, amount)`.
 4. Deploy TokenVault contract and note the address.
-5. Transfer ownership of TokenVault contract to the owner's account by calling `tokenVaultInstance.transferOwnership(ownerAddress )`.

 ## During Mio token's lifecycle